France: Best Things to Do – Top Picks

 Vibrant Cities

-In Alsace, you’ll find over 1,000 wineries along the Alsace Wine Route5.
+In Alsace, you’ll find over 1,000 wineries along the Alsace Wine Route.
 This region is perfect for wine enthusiasts and those seeking a slower pace.
 Each city offers its own special thing, from culinary delights to architectural wonders.

 Quaint Villages